humaidhahm/ctfagent/README.md

 http://localhost:8000/docs
 ```

-The API service uses a Compose profile, so `docker compose up` by itself will not start it.
+The API service uses a Compose profile, so `docker compose up` by itself does not start it.
 Use `--profile api` for the API server.

-### Memory service (Docker)
+### Memory Service — Docker

 The memory service is part of the monorepo at `services/memory/`.
-The two
-canonical input artifacts intentionally remain outside `ctfagent`:
+The two canonical input artifacts intentionally remain outside `ctfagent`:

 ```text
 cyber/